Skip to content

 Summary

 Data security and privacy have long been essential in technology.
 Artificial Intelligence (AI) introduces new, often overlooked risks that require an understanding of new security concepts and a modern approach.
-Vendors must recognize the limitations of traditional security practices in addressing AI-specific challenges such as adversarial attacks, new data extraction techniques, and regulatory compliance under new laws like the EU AI Act.
-This note helps highlight the nuances of these issues and provides actionable strategies for AI solution providers to mitigate risks and maintain client trust.
+Traditional security practices won’t address AI-specific challenges such as adversarial attacks, new data extraction techniques, and regulatory compliance under new laws like the EU AI Act.
+This research provides insight on the nuances of these issues buyers should be aware of and provides actionable strategies for AI solution providers to mitigate risks and maintain client trust.

 Beyond the Hype — Realigning Customer Service Strategies for Real CX Impact